semantifyit/sdo-check/README.md

 ## Documentation / Wiki

-To download the Wiki of this repository as a submodule:

-5. `git submodule add https://github.com/semantifyit/sdo-check.wiki.git` in your local sdo-check directory

-You can also view the Wiki online at https://github.com/semantifyit/sdo-check/wiki
+You can download the Wiki as repository or view it online at https://github.com/semantifyit/sdo-check/wiki

 ## Further Links